LinSon8/-RF-Switch-Controller-/README.md

 # RF-Switch-Controller

-Dieses Projekt ist Teil meiner Bachelorarbeit an der Technischen Universität Berlin und zeigt die Entwicklung einer **modularen, netzwerkbasierten Steuereinheit** für Hardware-Testautomatisierung.
-Ziel ist es, eine **kostengünstige und flexible Lösung** bereitzustellen, mit der sich RF-Schalter, Dämpfungsglieder und Relais über **SCPI-Befehle (Standard Commands for Programmable Instruments)** ansteuern lassen.
+This project was developed as part of my bachelor’s thesis at Technische Universität Berlin.
+It demonstrates the design of a modular, network-based control unit for hardware test automation.
+The goal is to provide a cost-effective and flexible solution to control RF switches, attenuators, and relays using **SCPI-Befehle (Standard Commands for Programmable Instruments)**.

 ## Motivation
-Kommerzielle Steuerlösungen für Schaltkomponenten kosten oft mehrere tausend Euro.
-Viele Einzelkomponenten (z.
-B. Relais oder Dämpfungsglieder) sind jedoch günstig verfügbar – sie besitzen allerdings keine Netzwerkschnittstelle.

-Dieses Projekt verfolgt daher das Ziel, eine **universelle Steuerungseinheit** auf Basis eines **ESP32-S3 DevKitC-1** zu entwickeln:
+Commercial control solutions for switching components often cost several thousand euros.
+However, many individual components (e.g., relays or attenuators) are available at low cost, they simply lack a network interface.

+The purpose of this project is to develop a **universal control unit** based on an **ESP32-S3 DevKitC-1** featuring:
-- Steuerung über **Ethernet (W5500 Chip, SPI, ioLibrary_Driver)**
+- Control via **Ethernet (W5500 Chip, SPI, ioLibrary_Driver)**
-- Kommunikation via **SCPI/TCP (Standard für Laborgeräte)**
+- Communication using **SCPI/TCP (laboratory equipment standard)**
-- Modular erweiterbar für verschiedene Schaltkomponenten
+- Modular expansion for various switching components
+-

-## 🔌 Hardware / Software
+## Hardware / Software
 - **Board:** ESP32-S3 DevKitC-1
 - **Framework:** Arduino (PlatformIO, VS Code)
-- **Netzwerk:** W5500 (SPI, ioLibrary_Driver)
+- **Network:** W5500 (SPI, ioLibrary_Driver)
-- **Speicher:** Preferences (NVS) für Netzwerkkonfiguration
+- **Storage:** Preferences (NVS) for network configuration
-- **I/O (optional):** MCP23017 GPIO-Expander für Relais-/Schaltmatrizen
+- **I/O (optional):** MCP23017 GPIO-Expander for relay/switch matrices

 ## Quickstart

-### 1) Repository klonen
+### 1) Clone the repository

 git clone [https://github.com/<dein-user>/esp32-s3-scpi-switch.git](https://github.com/LinSon8/-RF-Switch-Controller-.git)

 cd rf-switch-controller

-### 2) Build mit PlatformIO
+### 2) Build with PlatformIO

 pio run -t upload

-### 3) Netzwerk konfigurieren
+### 3) Configure network settings

-Die IP- und Subnet-Adressen werden beim ersten Start in Preferences (NVS) gespeichert.
-Standardwerte:

-IP: 192.168.2.150
+IP: 10.0.0.220
 Subnet: 255.255.255.0

-Diese können im Code (ConfigManager.cpp) angepasst werden.

-## SCPI-Befehle (Basis)
+Port: 5025

+These can be adjusted in the code (Config.cpp).

+## SCPI Commands (Basic)

 - *IDN?
 - *RST

 - SPDTMULTI=
 - SP4TMULTI=
 - SP6TMULTI=
 - SP12TMULTI=

+Multiple switch states can be configured using either a decimal or binary representation (e.g., 0b101 for SPDT switches A–C).
+Here, the least significant bit (LSB) corresponds to SPDTA and the most significant bit (MSB) to SPDTC.

-- SPDT:STATE?
+- SPDTX:STATE?
-- SP4T:STATE?
+- SP4TX:STATE?
-- SP6T:STATE?
+- SP6TX:STATE?
-- SP12T:STATE?
+- SP12TX:STATE?
-- SPDT:STATE:
+- SPDTX:STATE:
-- SP4T:STATE:
+- SP4TX:STATE:
-- SP6T:STATE:
+- SP6TX:STATE:
-- SP12T:STATE:
+- SP12TX:STATE:

+The placeholder X denotes a specific switch instance, identified by its capital letter (e.g., SP4TA).

+To set the state of a switch, you can either use a decimal value or the corresponding binary value (e.g., 0b0110 for an SP4T switch).